codeyz/codeyz.github.io/_posts/GitPro/2016-04-11-GitBranching1.md

 <h4>Condition 1: three-way</h4>

-If the branch you merged in isn't directly upstream of commits you're on, Git does a simple three-way merge, using two snapshots pointed to by the branch tips and the common ancestor which is used for merge base.
+If the branch you merged in isn't directly upstream of commits you're on, Git does a simple three-way merge, using two snapshots pointed to by the branch tips and the best common ancestor which is used for merge base.
 Instead of fast-forward, at this point, Git creates a new snapshot, called merge commit.

 ![Condition 0: not directly upstream]({{ site.url }}/assets/images/GitPro/mergeCondition1.png)